BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 To get started we will likely need to install Python.
-While there are many ways to install Python on your system, I recommend using the Anaconda Distribution (https://www.anaconda.com/distribution/).
+While there are many ways to install Python on your system, I recommend using the Anaconda Distribution (https://www.anaconda.com/distribution/). **Make sure to install the Python 3 version of Anaconda**.
+It's 20XX, and unless you're working with legacy code bases, there's no reason to use to Python 2.
 Anaconda is a cross-platform (OSX, Linux, Windows) distribution manager that simplifies installing and managing packages.
 While this tutorial only makes use of the base Python packages, installing via Anaconda will also install several scientific libraries that you will likely find useful later.
 Further, Jupyter is also included in the Anaconda install, giving you access to Jupyter Notebooks.

 Interacting with Python
 ~~~~~~~~~~~~~~~~~~~~~~~